 When to do it

-- After a refurb or improvement.
-You're giving more, so charging more makes sense.
+• After a refurb or improvement, when you're visibly giving more and charging more makes obvious sense.

-- When you're fully booked.
-If you're turning people away, your prices are too low.
+• When you're fully booked, because if you're turning people away, your prices are too low.

 Avoid:

-- During a quiet patch.
-Looks desperate even if it isn't.
+• During a quiet patch, because it looks desperate even if it isn't.

 How to communicate it